cs4241-18a/cs4241-18a.github.io/syl.md

 Students are likewise forbidden from facilitating other students, current or future, in plagiarism or cheating.
 Students may not distribute their code publicly on the Internet, or in other means, during the term or even after the class has concluded.
 Students may share their code with potential employers or other individuals privately, so long as the code would not become available to other WPI students.

+Collaboration is, however, encouraged in this class.
+There are many ways in which you can assist others without giving them code and answers.
+Personally, I have found that high-level diagrams combined with low-level implementation strategies (i.e. building a single piece of functionality at a time) is a helpful collaborative teaching strategy.

 Acknowledgements
 ---